ghowland/sireus/README.md

 **Example of an Action with Multiple Considerations:**

-- **Action**: Send API Remediation
+- **Action**: Send API Remediation XYZ
-- **Action Weight**: 2.0
+- **Action Weight**: 1.5
-- **Final Calculated Scores for all Considerations**: 2.6
+- **Final Calculated Scores for all Considerations**: 3.55
-- **Final Action Score**: 5.2
+- **Final Action Score**: 5.32

-When all the Actions have had their Final Scores calculated, if 5.2 is the highest score, then that action will be executed.
+When all the Actions have had their Final Scores calculated, if 5.32 is the highest score, then that action will be executed.

 For a given Action, if **any** of the Considerations have a score of zero, then the entire Final Action Score is zero.
 This allows any Consideration to make an Aciton invalid.